Recently discovered protein enhances understanding of photosynthesis

 “It is a nice body of work, and I had a lot of help at the PRL,” Anastasiya said.
 “This is the first evidence that RBL10 is part of a complex.
 We still need to do more work to get to a full picture of what the complex looks like.
 However, we have begun to expand our understanding of these rhomboid-like proteins in plants.”

-This work was funded by the Division of Chemical Sciences, Geosciences, and Biosciences, Office of Basic Energy Sciences of the United States Department of Energy.
+This material is based upon work supported by the Division of Chemical Sciences, Geosciences, and Biosciences, Office of Basic Energy Sciences of the United States Department of Energy (Grant DE-FG02-91ER20021).
 Additional funding was provided by Michigan State University under the Training Program in Plant Biotechnology for Health and Sustainability grant.